outaagunga/documentation/strategy-forex.md

 **Conditions:**

-* Bollinger Band Width begins **expanding** after contraction
+* Bollinger Band Width begins expanding after a squeeze, with expansion occurring within the last 1–3 bars
-* Expansion must be sustained (not a single-bar spike)
+* Expansion must show follow-through, not just a single-bar spike
-* The squeeze before expansion must have lasted for atleast 15 bars
+* The squeeze before expansion must have lasted for at least 8–12 bars, indicating meaningful volatility compression rather than noise
 * Confirmation requires the bands to 'funnel out'—the upper band must point up and the lower band must point down simultaneously

 **Interpretation:**